Review and Outlook

-Baron Opportunity Fund gained 2.90% in the second quarter and meaningfully outperformed the Russell 3000 Growth Index by 263 basis points, primarily due to stock selection.
+Baron Opportunity Fund fell 12.09% in the third quarter and trailed the Russell 3000 Growth Index by 616 basis points, primarily due to stock selection.
 Larger exposure to poor performing style factors such as volatility, growth, and leverage when compared to the all-cap growth index also hurt relative performance.